fuse-box/fuse-box/docs/development/hmr.md

 # HMR

-`HMR` or Hot Module Reload, allows users to receive event on file change and update modules in memory (in browser)
+`HMR` or Hot Module Replacement allows users to receive event on file change and update modules in memory (in browser)

 note: HMR works ONLY with enabled cache